 Having an emergency fund is one of the best things you can do financially.
-When you have an emergency fund in place, you will have less stress when an emergency happens because you won’t be tempted to go into debt to pay for it.
+When you have an emergency fund in place, you experience less stress when an emergency happens because you won’t be tempted to go into debt to pay for it.
 When you are financially prepared for an emergency, you have more peace of mind.

 Do one thing at a time, and do it well.
 Studies show that multitasking causes you to have more stress and to be less effective at the tasks you are performing.
 Make life easier by single tasking, which allows you to do everything at a higher level with less overall stress.

 Eliminating credit cards and using cash to finance your life keeps you from spending more than you make.
 You’ll have less bills, less debt, and more control over your money, which leads to less stress.
 The best way to do it is by using the envelope method.

 Take a Sabbath Day

 Even God rested on the seventh day!
 Take one day a week to do no work whatsoever.
 Spend time with family, worship, read a book, and just relax.
 I’ll admit, I’ve had trouble with this one in the past.

 Have a percentage of your paycheck automatically deducted and sent to your 401k, IRA, or other investment account.
 You don’t have to fret every pay period about whether or not to send money to savings.